mika-s/mika-s.github.io/_posts/2019-04-08-debugging-http-requests.markdown

 ![Screenshot of Fiddler]({{ "/assets/debugging-http-requests/screenshot-of-fiddler.png" | absolute_url }})

 We can see the request body under the Inspectors tab.
-To see the raw request use the Raw subtab.
+To see the raw request use the Raw sub tab.

 Fiddler is a fairly advanced tool, but easy to get into.
 You can write your own extensions in .NET (C#).
 There are more info about that [here][fiddler-extend].